Language

 What is the Rankine scale?

-Rankine is an absolute temperature scale that uses Fahrenheit-sized degrees.
-Like Kelvin, it starts at absolute zero (0°R), but 1°R equals 1°F in size.
+Rankine is an absolute scale that uses Fahrenheit-sized degrees.
+Like Kelvin it starts at absolute zero (0°R), but 1°R equals 1°F in size.

 How does Rankine compare to Kelvin?

-Both are absolute scales starting at absolute zero.
-Kelvin uses Celsius-sized degrees (1 K = 1°C), while Rankine uses Fahrenheit-sized degrees (1°R = 1°F).
-So 1 K = 1.8°R.
+Both start at absolute zero.
+Kelvin uses Celsius-sized degrees (1 K = 1°C) and Rankine uses Fahrenheit-sized degrees, so 1 K = 1.8°R.

-Rankine is sometimes used in engineering contexts that also use Fahrenheit and other US customary units.
+Mainly in some US engineering and thermodynamics work that also uses Fahrenheit and other customary units.
 Kelvin is more common internationally.

 °C